 (M) The Supplier shall indicate how they will demonstrate to the Department that they have undertaken sufficient testing of the Corporate Service solution covering functional, performance and volume requirements and explain how the test results will be signed off.

 (M) The Supplier shall manage the delivery of User Acceptance Testing including the provision of test scripts.
 The Supplier shall provide access to the Department to any test scripts and test results undertaken against the service.

+(O) The Supplier shall indicate what testing tools could be provided for the Department to use for their testing throughout the lifetime of the contract.

 Training